Anjali0526/Predicting-House-Prices/README.md

+# Predicting-House-Prices
+This project is based on the machine learning

 Fair House Price Prediction
 This project focuses on developing a predictive model for house prices, emphasizing fairness and accuracy.
 It aims to ensure equitable predictions by addressing bias and ensuring the model considers feature importance in a transparent way.